-The evidence on this page is rooted in numerous RfTs and their linked case studies, but especially in the following RfTs:
+See numerous RfTs and their linked case studies, but especially the following RfTs.

-Consulting pupils about teaching and learning Raising standards through classroom assessment Effective literacy teaching in the first years of school Promoting students' persistence in meeting challenges Leading staff development in primary mathematics Learning mathematics through collaboration and discussion Experience in and on action: How do they help learning?

-The impact of collaborative CPD in the classroom Teachers' professional learning The role of the specialist in the teacher's CPD
+- Consulting pupils about teaching and learning - Raising standards through classroom assessment - Effective literacy teaching in the first years of school - Promoting students' persistence in meeting challenges - Leading staff development in primary mathematics - Learning mathematics through collaboration and discussion - Experience in and on action: How do they help learning? - The impact of collaborative CPD in the classroom - Teachers' professional learning - The role of the specialist in the teacher's CPD